Editor’s Note: This post was originally published in March 2020 and has been updated for accuracy and comprehensiveness as of May 2022.

-Marketers have a really interesting challenge in 2020: how to create direct mail that addresses the wants and needs of several generations of Americans at once.
+Marketers have an interesting challenge in 2022: how to create direct mail that addresses the wants and needs of several generations of Americans at once.

 So, what separates each generation from each other?
 Should you focus on only one generation?
 What kind of mail attracts and engages each of these generations?

 Developing a marketing strategy for managing customer relationships across generational boundaries begins with acknowledging that no age group exists in isolation.
 Some traits differ by only a matter of degrees.
 At the same time, remember that people who just happen to be in the same age range actually are more diverse than many demographers give them credit for.

 Your direct mail marketing must meet members of any generation where they are now – which means that the things they’re dealing with today are different from only a few years ago.
 To keep up, your direct mail and printing approach will have to adjust frequently.

 Here’s a breakdown of the three most recent generations and how you can mail to them in 2022.

 Sandwiched between boomers and millennials, this often-overlooked generation of latchkey kids was shaped by divorce and other influences to be autonomous, and maybe a bit cynical, too.

 Once regarded as slackers, they support both aging parents and high school or college-age kids, and, likewise, balance their use of digital and non-digital communications.
 And, guess what?
 They now control about 31% of income in the U.S.